openvinotoolkit/open_model_zoo/models/public/vitstr-small-patch16-224/README.md

 - `B` - batch size
 - `W` - output sequence length
-- `L` - confidence distribution across characters, listed in enclosed file `vocab.txt`, where [s] - special end of sequence character for decoder, [GO] - special start token for decoder.
+- `L` - confidence distribution across [GO] - special start token for decoder, [s] - special end of sequence character for decoder and characters, listed in enclosed file `vocab.txt`.

 The network output decoding process is pretty easy: get the argmax on `L` dimension, transform indices to letters and slice the resulting phrase on the first entry of `end-of-sequence` symbol.